Early Stage Eczema Symptoms

 • Inflammation

-• Redness or irritation on the face, head, hands, elbows, ankles and feet as well as behind the knees
+These symptoms mostly appear on the face, head, hands, elbows, ankles, and feet as well as behind the knees.

 The symptoms can vary from person to person or depending on the person’s age.